Lisa LaFlamme

 Lisa LaFlamme OC OOnt (born July 25, 1964) is a Canadian television journalist, and formerly the chief anchor and senior editor of CTV National News.
 She replaced Lloyd Robertson in this role on September 5, 2011.
 LaFlamme previously served as the news international affairs correspondent and substitute host for CTV National News.
-In August 2022, CTV announced it was ending her contract, due to a "business decision" to take the programme in a "different direction".
+In August 2022, CTV announced it was ending her contract, due to a "business decision" to take the programme in a "different direction", ultimately replacing her with Omar Sachedina.
 LaFlamme spoke out publicly regarding her dismissal, and went viral on social media when she claimed she was "blindsided" by the decision.

 Following her departure from CTV, Rogers Media announced on September 9, 2022 that it had hired LaFlamme as a special correspondent to cover the death and funeral of Elizabeth II for CityNews.
+She also covered the Coronation of Charles III and Camilla for CityNews in May 2023.

 Early life

 LaFlamme was born in Kitchener, Ontario, Canada, to David and Kathleen LaFlamme.
 She graduated from St. Mary's High School and then from the University of Ottawa.